maxtepkeev/python-redmine/docs/introduction.rst

      >>> list(redmine.issue_status.all(limit=1).values('id', 'name'))
      [{'id': 1, 'name': 'New'}]

-* **values_list()**.
+* **values_list()**

+  .. versionadded:: 2.0.0

   Returns an iterable of tuples rather than resource-instance objects.
 Each of those tuples represents a resource without keys but with ordered values.
 This example compares the tuples of ``values_list()`` with the normal resource objects:

-  .. versionadded:: 2.0.0

   .. code-block:: python